okyeron/fates/install/norns/Norns_install_instructions_1.8.md

  ***(uncomment the line for "PermitRootLogin" and change "prohibit-password" to "yes")***
 `sudo reboot`

+SSH back in as root to modify the default user.

 `ssh root@norns.local`
 `usermod -l we -d /home/we -m pi`
 `groupmod --new-name we pi`
 `exit`

 `ssh we@norns.local`

 `sudo passwd -l root` ***(sleep)***